-Donald Bersoff is a nationally renowned expert on legal and ethical issues in mental health, developmental disabilities and education, as well as ethics and the law.
+Donald Bersoff, JD, PhD, is a nationally renowned expert on legal and ethical issues in mental health, developmental disabilities and education, as well as ethics and the law.

 Before coming to Drexel, Bersoff directed the JD/PhD Program in Law and Psychology offered jointly by the Villanova University School of Law and the Department of Clinical & Health Psychology at MCP Hahnemann University (which has since merged with Drexel University.)
 He has served as an adjunct professor in Drexel University’s Department of Psychology since 2001.